odeke-em/drive/README.md

 ## Known Issues

-* Racing conditions occur if remote is being modified while we're trying to update the file.
+* Race conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.
 * drive rejects reading from namedPipes because they could infinitely hang.
 See [issue #208](https://github.com/odeke-em/drive/issues/208).
+* It is unsupported on Windows.
+Some functionality works but it has not been thoroughly tested.
+* Google Drive allows a directory to contain files/directories with the same name.
+Client doesn't handle these cases gracefully but can offer to 'fix clashes'.
+See #detecting-and-fixing-clashes .
+We don't recommend you to use `drive` if you have such files/directories to avoid data loss.

 ## Reaching Out